wikki01/cxd/README.md

 cargo install cxd
 ```

+### Bash Completions
+Clone the files under `pkg/completions/bash/` to the first of the following directories.
+* `/usr/share/bash-completion/completions/`
+* (deprecated) `/etc/bash_completion.d/`

+### Zsh Completions
+Clone the files under `pkg/completions/zsh/` to any directory listed by `echo $fpath`.
+For example, on Debian 12 this includes `/usr/share/zsh/vendor-completions` by default.

+You may need to logout and login for these changes to take effect.

 ## Use
 `cxd` uses a `sqlite` database to save commands and their respective directories to execute
 at a later time.
 Database cache files can be saved and reused across devices.
 However,